-Earlier, emails were one of the only digital means of communication.
+Earlier, email marketing were one of the only digital means of communication.
 Today, consumers interact with marketers on social media, web chat, and a host of other digital tools.
 It remains a challenge for the marketer to ensure a seamless experience across all the channels.

 The key word is “communication”.
 A few years ago, the “batch and blast” method of email marketing was popular, where consumers received mass mail from marketers, which was barely personalized.
 Today, it’s all about personalization.
 Data regarding a consumer’s buying habits and preferences, likes and dislikes, is easily available from their use of social media.
 Marketers can get hold of this data and use it to customize mails.
 Consumers are more likely to open and read mails that seem tailored to them and which talk “to” them rather than “at” them.